Nicky Henderson

 Nicholas John Henderson (born 10 December 1950) is a British racehorse trainer.
 He has been British jump racing Champion Trainer six times.

 Background

 His father was Johnny Henderson who was one of the founders of the Racecourse Holdings Trust as well as earlier in life being Aide-de-camp to Field Marshal Montgomery.
 In 2005 two years after Johnny Henderson's death Cheltenham renamed one of the races at the Cheltenham Festival in his honour as the Johnny Henderson Grand Annual Chase.
 In 2006 Nicky Henderson won this race with a horse called Greenhope.

-Henderson, educated at Eton College, has been a trainer since 1978, based at Seven Barrows near Lambourn, Berkshire.
-Previously he was an amateur jockey, and assistant trainer to Fred Winter between 1974 and 1978.
+Henderson, educated at Eton College, he started in horse racing as an amateur jockey, progressed to assistant trainer to Fred Winter between 1974 and 1978, and has been a trainer since 1978, based at Seven Barrows, in the civil parish of Lambourn, Berkshire.